What’s the writing requirement?

 - Steinhardt School of Culture, Education, and Human Development: EXPOS-UA 1 Writing the Essay and ACE-UE 110 The Advanced College Essay: Education and the Professions.

-- Stern School of Business: EXPOS-UA 1 Writing the Essay.
+- Stern School of Business: Writing the Essay (EXPOS-UA 1) or Commerce and Culture (MULT-UB 100).

 - Tisch School of the Arts: EXPOS-UA 5 Writing the Essay: Art and the World and ASPP-UA 2 The Advanced College Essay: The World Through Art.